spym10111/FPLanalysis/README.md

 pip install -r requirements.txt python main.py
 ```
-3. Windows users can also download the .zip file directly from GitHub and run the main.exe located in the dist file.
+3. Windows users can also download the .zip file directly from GitHub and run the main.exe located in the dist folder.
 (This option doesn't require any python versions.)

 ## Usage